 RTK(Real Time Kinematic) technology solves this issue by using correction services.
 In the RTK method, a user receiver gets correction data from a single base station or from a correction service from Internet.
 It then uses this data to eliminate most of the GNSS errors.
 RTK is based on the principle that the base station and the user receiver are located close together (maximum 40 km or 25 miles apart) and therefore “see” the same errors.
 For example, since the ionospheric delays are similar for both the user and the reference station, they can be cancelled out of the solution, allowing higher accuracy.

 Which correction services do you recommend for TOP608BT?

-Nowadays, there are many correction services publicly available.
+Other than GR-9028, there are still many NTRIP correction services publicly available.
 Free of charge or by a small fee.
 They share correction data over the Internet.
 This technology is called NTRIP.
 NTRIP is a good option for areas with 3G/4G LTE/5G network coverage and a vast network of NTRIP bases nearby.

 Which NTRIP client do you recommend for TOP608BT?